Beginner-Exploring-Linux

 Find any Plasma 6 extensions you like from here.

-I’m doing to downwload and extract the below files:
+I’m doing to downwload the below files:

-Then open the terminal and cd to the extracted files or right click the folder and open the terminal:
+Option 1: If the files are compressed in a zip/tar.gz folder extract them and then open the terminal and cd to the extracted files or right click the folder and open the terminal:

 $ cd ~/Downloads/<widget directory> #Replace <widget directory> with the extracted folder name